Wednesday, November 20, 2024

 ‘Hearing may be further delayed’

-Although the hearing has now been postponed till May 29, Asad Jamal anticipates further delay because the judges were not clear.
+Although the hearing has now been postponed till May 29, Jamal anticipates further delay because the judges were not clear.
 “Had the case been at least partially heard on April 5 instead of being postponed, it would have been fixed the week after,” he says.

 “Given the sensitivity around blasphemy laws, lawyers releasing such information in advance of the hearings is counterproductive,” Jamal says.